Malachite: Ore uses

 Simple methods of copper ore extraction from malachite involved thermodynamic processes such as smelting.
-This reaction involves the addition of heat and a carbon, causing the carbonate to decompose leaving copper oxide and an additional carbon source such as coal converts the copper oxide into copper metal.
+This reaction involves the addition of heat and a carbon, causing the carbonate to decompose, leaving copper oxide and an additional carbon source such as coal converts the copper oxide into copper metal.

 The basic word equation for this reaction is:

 Copper carbonate + heat → carbon dioxide + copper oxide (color changes from green to black).

 Copper oxide + carbon → carbon dioxide + copper (color change from black to copper colored).

-Malachite is a low grade copper ore, however, due to increase demand for metals, more economic processing such as hydrometallurgical methods (using aqueous solutions such as sulfuric acid) are being used as malachite is readily soluble in dilute acids.
+Malachite is a low-grade copper ore, but due to increased demand for metals, more economic processing such as hydrometallurgical methods (using aqueous solutions such as sulfuric acid) are being used, as malachite is readily soluble in dilute acids.
 Sulfuric acid is the most common leaching agent for copper oxide ores like malachite and eliminates the need for smelting processes.

-The chemical equation for sulfuric acid leaching of copper ore from malachite is as follows:
+The chemical equation for sulfuric acid leaching of copper ore from malachite is: